radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 # Migration Path and Recommendations

 We recognize that it is difficult to upgrade legacy devices with new cryptographic protocols and user interfaces.
 The problem is made worse because the volume of RADIUS devices which are in use.
 The exact number is unknown, and can only be approximated.
-Our best guess is that at the time of this writing, there could be in the order of hundreds of thousands, if not millions of RADIUS/UDP devices in daily use.
+Our best guess is that at the time of this writing there are likely to be millions of RADIUS/UDP devices in daily use.
+It takes significant time and effort to correct the deficiencies of all of these devices.

 We therefore need to define a migration path to using secure transports.
-We give a a number of migration steps which could be done independently.
+In the following sections, we give a number of migration steps which could be done independently.
 We recommend increased entropy for shared secrets.
 We also mandate the use of Message-Authenticator in all Access-Request packets for RADIUS/UDP and RADIUS/TCP.
 Finally, where {{RFC6614}} Section 2.3 makes support for TLS-PSK optional, we suggest that RADIUS/TLS and RADIUS/DTLS implementations SHOULD support TLS-PSK.

 ## Shared Secrets {#shared-secrets}